 She focused on improving the information technology infrastructure by forming a new digital alliance with Microsoft, which allows the Library to update operating systems, and funding from the Federal Communications Commission’s Schools and Libraries program to increase bandwidth for a faster internet connection.

 Patrick was appointed to the Executive Board of the Urban Libraries Council (ULC), the premier membership association of North America’s leading public library systems, in July 2017.
 ULC is on the cutting edge of library innovation, and Patrick has joined a dynamic team of leaders and works alongside the board to inspire libraries to evolve and grow.

-In January 2019, Patrick was named Librarian of the Year by Library Journal, one of the most established industry publications.
+In January 2019, Patrick was named Librarian of the Year by Library Journal, a national publication.
 The award honors outstanding achievement and accomplishment reflecting the service goals of librarianship, including free access to information for all, encouragement of reading enhancement and expansion of library services to all residents, and strengthening the role of the library within the community.